When Can We Ignore Measurement Error in the Running Variable?: Introduction

 \section{Introduction}

 The key characteristic of \ac{RD} designs is that assignment of units to treatment is determined by whether the value of a particular covariate $X^{*}$, called the running variable, exceeds a fixed threshold $c$.
-Under weak continuity conditions, comparing units on either side of the threshold identifies the \ac{ATE} for units with $X^{\ast}=c$.
-However, in many cases, researchers do not observe the underlying running variable directly, and only observe $X$, a noisy version of $X^{\ast}$.
-Most commonly, the noise arises due to rounding, such as when researchers observe age in years, income reported in income brackets, or unemployment duration in months, while the administrator assigning treatment uses the exact birthdate, exact income, or exact unemployment duration.
-A rounded or coarsened version of a running variable that could be measured more finely features in 30 out of 158 applications of \ac{RD} designs that we surveyed.\footnote{Our survey focused on papers published between 2005 and 2020 in one of 7 leading journals (\emph{American Economic Journal: Applied Economics, American Economic Journal: Economic Policy, American Economic Review, Quarterly Journal of Economics, Journal of Political Economy}, \emph{Review of Economics and Statistics}, and \emph{Review of Economic Studies}).} Measurement error in the form of a recall or reporting error is also a concern whenever $X$ comes from survey data.
+Under weak continuity conditions, comparing units on either side of the threshold identifies the \ac{ATE} for units with $X^{*}=c$.
+However, in many cases, researchers only observe a noisy version $X$ of the true running variable $X^*$.
+In our survey of papers published in leading economics journals that featured \ac{RD} designs, 23\% of them used a running variable measured with error.\footnote{See \cref{sec:survey} for details.} Most commonly, the noise arose due to rounding or grouping, such as when researchers observe age in years, income reported in income brackets, or job tenure in months, while the administrator assigning treatment uses the exact birthdate, income, or job tenure.

-The prevalence of this problem has given rise to a growing literature on adapting standard \ac{RD} techniques to allow for measurement error (see, among others, \citealp{HuKl10,dong15,BaLiWa16,PeSh17,DaLeBa17,BaBrDi20}; or \citealp{DiBaBr20}).
-As this literature points out, ignoring the measurement error can lead to inconsistent estimates of the usual parameter of interest in \ac{RD} designs, the \ac{ATE} for units with $X^{*}=c$.\footnote{An exception is \citet{bbrw09}, who, in the context of a fuzzy \ac{RD} design, assume that $X$ is a contaminated version of $X^{*}$, and give conditions under which ignoring the measurement error nonetheless yields a consistent estimate of a fuzzy \ac{RD} analog of this estimand.} These papers propose a variety of alternative estimation and inference procedures to recover this treatment effect, with solutions that depend on the exact auxiliary assumptions about the form of the measurement error, or the availability of auxiliary datasets.
+The prevalence of this problem has given rise to a growing literature on measurement error in \ac{RD} designs (see, among others, \cite{HuKl10,dong15,BaLiWa16,PeSh17,DaLeBa17,BaBrDi20}; or \cite{DiBaBr20}).
+As this literature points out, ignoring the measurement error can lead to inconsistent estimates of the usual \ac{RD} estimand, the \ac{ATE} for units with $X^{*}=c$.\footnote{ As we discuss in more detail in \Cref{sec:extension-fuzzy-rd}, an exception is \textcite{bbrw09}, who, in the context of a fuzzy \ac{RD} design, consider measurement error with a point mass at zero, and give conditions under which ignoring the measurement error nonetheless yields a consistent estimate of a fuzzy \ac{RD} analog of this estimand.} This motivated the development of a variety of alternative estimation and inference procedures to recover this \ac{ATE}; the solutions depend on the particular auxiliary assumptions about the form of the measurement error, or the availability of auxiliary datasets.